-- 6.14 Policy EC 01 sets out the amount of employment land to be allocated within the Local Plan.
-It proposed that for the period 2011 2036, 67 hectares of employment land would be allocated to allow for a range and choice of employment sites to meet economic need and demand.
-The distribution of the new employment allocations proposed was as follows:' - Attleborough at least 10 hectares - Dereham at least 3 hectares (consisting of the specific allocations identified in the site specific policies and proposals DPD Policies D4 and D5 which have been identified as saved policies for the Local Plan - Swaffham at least 9 hectares (consisting of the specific allocations identified in the site specific policies and proposals DPD - Policies SW2 and SW3 - which have been identified as saved policies for the Local Plan) - Thetford at least 22 hectares (consisting of the specific allocations identified in the Thetford AAP Policy TH30 which has been identified as saved policies for the Local Plan - Snetterton at least 20 hectares
+6.14 Policy EC 01 sets out the amount of employment land to be allocated within the Local Plan.
+It proposed that for the period 2011 - 2036, 67 hectares of employment land would be allocated to allow for a range and choice of employment sites to meet economic need and demand.
+The distribution of the new employment allocations proposed is was as follows:

+- Attleborough at least 10 hectares, as allocated in this Plan. - Dereham at least 3 hectares (consisting of the specific allocations identified in the Seite Sepecific Peolicies and Peroposals DPD - Policies D4 and D5 Policy D5- which is not being superseded by the Local Plan have been identified as saved a not superseded policies policy for the Local Plan

+- Swaffham at least 9 hectares (consisting of the specific allocations identified in the site specific policies and proposals DPD - Policies SW2 and SW3 - which are not being superseded by the Local Plan have been identified as saved not superseded policies for the Local Plan) - Thetford at least 22 hectares (consisting of the specific allocations identified in the Thetford AAP Policy TH30 - which is not being superseded by the Local Plan has been identified as saved policies a not superseded policy for the Local Plan - Snetterton at least 20 hectares, as allocated in this Plan

-- 6.15 The approach to Dereham, Swaffham and Thetford is to carry forward allocations identified within both the Site Specific Policies and Proposals DPD and Thetford Area Action Plan.
-It is not therefore proposed to allocate new sites through the Local Plan. - 6.16 In line with the Employment Growth Study the Local Plan seeks to allocate 20 additional hectares of employment land at Snetterton Heath and 10 hectares of employment land at Attleborough.
+6.15 The approach to Dereham, Swaffham and Thetford is to carry forward allocations identified within both the Site Specific Policies and Proposals DPD and Thetford Area Action Plan.
+It is not therefore proposed to allocate new sites through the Local Plan.

+6.16 In line with the Employment Growth Study the Local Plan seeks to allocate 20 additional hectares of employment land at Snetterton Heath and 10 hectares of employment land at Attleborough.
 The 10 hectares of employment land at Attleborough has been identified through the Neighbourhood Plan, but has been formally allocated through the Local Plan in order to ensure that the requirements of the Employment Growth Study are fulfilled through the lifetime of the plan.